MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

   ```

 - `$PSStyle.Formatting` is a nested object to control default formatting of
-  debug, error, verbose, warning messages, list and table headers, and feedback
+  debug, error, verbose, warning messages, and list and table headers.
+You can
-  messages.
-You can also control attributes like bolding and underlining.
-It
+  also control attributes like bolding and underlining.
+It replaces
-  replaces `$Host.PrivateData` as the way to manage colors for formatting
+  `$Host.PrivateData` as the way to manage colors for formatting rendering.
-  rendering. `$Host.PrivateData` continues to exist for backwards compatibility
+  `$Host.PrivateData` continues to exist for backwards compatibility but isn't
-  but isn't connected to `$PSStyle.Formatting`. `$PSStyle.Formatting` has the
+  connected to `$PSStyle.Formatting`. `$PSStyle.Formatting` has the following
-  following members:
+  members:

   - **FormatAccent** - formatting for list items
   - **ErrorAccent** - formatting for error metadata